ricxi/sandbox/miscbox/rollup-intro/readme.md

 # Rollup
 I wanted to better understand the tooling behind frameworks such as svelte and react, so that I could better customize or troubleshoot my frontend applications.
 Since rollup is such a huge player in the standard svelte template, I thought it'd be a good place to start.

+## What is Rollup?
+Rollup is a module bundler.
+What is a module bundler?
+A piece of software that combines many javascript files into one file.

 ## Setup & Basics
 1. Download/install rollup `npm i rollup` (global install is cool tool).
 2. Create a `rollup.config.js` file, in the root directory.